SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-local-optimization-bias.md

 ![Team Productivity Local Optimization Bias](../images/team-productivity-local-optimization-bias.png) Another example of local optimization bias would be the way beginning Scrum Masters focus on trying to make a team more "productive" (or worse: "hyperproductive") instead of helping the product development organization become better able to learn and adapt.

+A variation on that is *branching* in our source code repository.
+Whenever someone says "Let's create a branch!" you should hear "Let's delay integration!"

 Do you have some examples of local optimization?
 Please send them in!

 [![Product Owner Misconceptions Page 16](../images/page-16.png)](/Why-Scrum-Isnt-Making-Your-Company-Very-Agile/)